msuhail1997/Steering-Control-using-Imitation-Learning/Final Code/DL Baseline/ReadME.md

 4) Download the Simulator using the link given in data README.md file

-5) Run the command'-$ python3 drive.py modeltrack2-random-4000.h5' to start the trained model.
+5) Run the command '-$ python3 drive.py modeltrack2-random-4000.h5' to start the trained model.

 6) Open the Simulator and open 'track 1' environment in Autonomous mode to visualize the performance of the model.